 Homemade Vanilla Extract is easy to make.
 Yes, you can make it at home!
 It does take a few weeks (6) before it’s ready to use and pure vanilla extract has a long shelf life.

 I bake a lot and I never use imitation vanilla extract when baking.
 Store-bought pure vanilla extract can be very expensive.
-Homemade vanilla extract is easy to make and much less expensive.
+Homemade is easy to make and much less expensive.
 Plus the taste is much better.
 It’s a win-win!

 Have you ever wondered how real vanilla extract is made?
 Did you know that you can make your own homemade vanilla extract?
 It’s so easy!

 You only need 2 ingredients – 80% alcohol (vodka, brandy, bourbon, or rum) and vanilla beans.
 That’s it!
 You didn’t know that alcohol was used to make vanilla extract?
 Well, now you do!

 Add split vanilla beans to 1/2 pint jars or bottles and add vodka.
 Cover tightly and store in a cool, dry place, like your pantry.
 Give it a good shake every day (or every other day or once a week) and in 6-8 weeks, it’s ready.